-Your New Year’s Resolution list if you want to become a true coffee nerd in 2022
+Your 2022 New Year’s Resolution: Become a true coffee nerd

 So, you know you’ve got an affection and fascination for coffee that goes beyond the casual drinker, and you’re looking to take your relationship with it to the next level in the new year.